Enjoy Travel to Japan!

 Frequently Asked Questions

-A. Lake Kinrin is one of Yufuin’s signature sights, and it’s said to have been named because fish scales looked golden when lit by the setting sun.
-On mornings when mist appears, the lake can look especially atmospheric, so aiming for “quiet photos” early in the day is a good approach.
-Some lakeside paths are narrow, so taking it slow and giving priority to pedestrians is safer.
+A. Lake Kinrinko is one of Yufuin's best-known sights.
+It is said to have been named after the way fish scales looked golden in the evening sunlight.
+On mornings when mist appears, the lake looks especially magical, so arriving early is a good way to capture quiet, atmospheric photos.

-A. From Yufuin IC on the Oita Expressway, it’s about 10 minutes by car as a rough guide.
-Parking is scattered around the lake, so during busy periods, parking a little farther away and walking in via Yunotsubo Kaido can help you avoid traffic jams.
-If you’re eating while walking, your hands get busy, so it’s easier to organize your belongings before you start taking photos.
+A. From Yufuin IC on the Oita Expressway, it is about 10 minutes by car.
+Parking is scattered around the lake area, so during busy periods it can be easier to park a little farther away and walk in via Yunotsubo Kaido to avoid traffic.

-A. Whether photography is allowed and under what conditions depends on posted guidance on-site.
-For reflections on the water, calmer wind conditions are an advantage, and on a phone, lowering exposure slightly can help prevent blown highlights.
-Some lakeside paths are narrow, so taking it slow and giving priority to pedestrians is safer.
+A. Local posted rules always take priority for whether photography is allowed and under what conditions.
+If you want reflections on the water, calmer times with less wind are better, and on a smartphone, lowering the exposure slightly helps prevent overexposure.
+Some lakeside paths are narrow, so walking slowly and giving priority to pedestrians is safer.

 Nearby Recommended Spots